-Leupold is making an attempt to ameliorate the drawbacks of these oversize, yet popular, scopes with the introduction of the VX-L line.
-When a VX-L scope is mounted low and over bore on a rifle the barrel passes through the "cut out" in the bottom of the objective bell.
+Leupold has made an attempt to ameliorate the drawbacks of these oversize, yet popular, scopes with the introduction of the VX-3L line.
+When a VX-3L scope is mounted low and over bore on a rifle the barrel passes through the "cut out" in the bottom of the objective bell.
 (See the photo at the top of this article.)

-Like the Leupold VX-III scopes from which they are descended, the VX-L line is rugged and waterproof, offers superior image quality, uses Leupold's index matched lens system, provides generous eye relief, and is equipped with a lockable fast focus eyepiece.
+Like the Leupold VX-3 scopes from which they are descended, the VX-3L line is rugged and waterproof, offers superior image quality, uses Leupold's index matched lens system, provides generous eye relief, and is equipped with a lockable fast focus eyepiece.
 They are designed to the industries highest standards for durability and finished with Leupold's super hard anodizing process that resists scratches and wear.

-The construction of the VX-L 3.5-10x50mm scope provided to Guns and Shooting Online is rather interesting.
-Like a VX-III, it is built on a lightweight, one-piece aluminum alloy main tube 1" (25mm) in diameter.
+The construction of the VX-3L 3.5-10x50mm scope provided to Guns and Shooting Online is rather interesting.
+Like a standard VX-3, it is built on a lightweight, one-piece aluminum alloy main tube 1" (25mm) in diameter.
 These main tubes are CNC machined from bar stock to exacting tolerances, and then highly polished.

 A threaded ring cannot be used to retain the front objective lens, since it is not round.
 Instead, Leupold uses a front trim ring that appears to be secured by four small Torx head machine screws.
 The lens retaining system is behind this trim ring.

-The view through the test VX-L is excellent.
-Sharpness, contrast, and color correction are all very good center to edge, and optical aberrations are very well controlled.
+The view through the test VX-3L is excellent.
+Sharpness, contrast and color correction are all very good center to edge.
+Optical aberrations, including distortion, coma and color fringing are very well controlled.
 Internal flare is practically nonexistent.

 The standard reticle is the extremely versatile Leupold Duplex, made from tungsten wire.
-Leupold invented this type of reticle, and to this day no one else does a "plex" reticle quite as well.
-Other reticle options are, of course, available.
+Leupold invented this type of reticle and to this day no one does a "plex" reticle quite as well.
+Many other reticle options are, of course, available.

 The test scope's fingertip 1/4 MOA windage and elevation adjustments proved to be accurate and repeatable, with good tactile feedback.
 Mechanically, the entire scope is of very high quality and everything works as advertised.

-The VX-L is, across the board, the finest riflescope that I have ever owned.
-I am not generally a fan of riflescopes with large front objectives, but I was so impressed by the VX-L that I purchased the test scope from Leupold.
+The VX-3L is, across the board, a fine riflescope.
+I am not generally a fan of riflescopes with large front objectives, but I was very impressed by the VX-3L and its low mounting position.

-If you need a scope with this approximate magnification range and a 50mm objective, I strongly suggest that you consider a Leupold VX-L 3.5-10x50.
+If you need a scope with this approximate magnification range and must have a 50mm objective, the Leupold VX-3L 3.5-10x50 is the way to go.
 The benefit of a lower mounting position and the consequent lower center of gravity is a crucial advantage for a hunting rifle.
-You can spend more for a 10x variable scope with a 50mm objective lens, but you simply cannot buy the advantages offered by the VX-L from any other manufacturer at any price.
+You can spend more for a variable power scope with a 50mm objective lens, but you cannot buy the advantages offered by the VX-3L at any price.